Things To Do in Hong Kong – Man Mo Temple – A Magical Sight!

 Wishing you and your loved ones safe and happy travels,

-Good Food in Hong Kong – Best Wonton Noodles in Hong Kong – Shek Kee
+Hong Kong Food – Best Wonton Noodles in Hong Kong – Shek Kee

 Forget Mak’s Noodles!
 And all the others.
 There is only one authentic and Best Wonton Noodles in Hong Kong, and that is Shek Kee!
-Really really Good Food in Hong Kong!
+Really really good Hong Kong Food!

 I enjoyed a good bowl of wonton noodles since young.
 So, whenever I visit Hong Kong, I must have at least one bowl of wonton noodles, at least once in a trip.
 Without fail.